William Halsey Jr.: World War II

 Traditional naval doctrine envisioned naval combat fought between opposing battleship gun lines.
-This view was challenged in World War I, when US Army Air Corps Colonel Billy Mitchell demonstrated the capability of aircraft to substantially damage and sink even the most heavily armored naval vessel.
+This view was challenged following World War I, when US Army Air Corps Colonel Billy Mitchell demonstrated the capability of aircraft to substantially damage and sink even the most heavily armored naval vessel.
 In the interwar debate that followed, some saw the carrier as defensive in nature, providing air cover to protect the battle group from shore-based aircraft.
 Carrier-based aircraft were lighter in design and had not been shown to be as lethal.
 The adage "Capital ships cannot withstand land-based air power" was well known.
 Aviation proponents, however, imagined bringing the fight to the enemy with the use of air power.
 Halsey was a firm believer in the aircraft carrier as the primary naval offensive weapon system.
 When he testified at Admiral Husband Kimmel's hearing after the devastating attack on Pearl Harbor, he summed up American carrier tactics being to "get to the other fellow with everything you have as fast as you can and to dump it on him".
 Halsey testified he would never hesitate to use the carrier as an offensive weapon.

 In April 1940, Halsey's ships, as part of Battle Fleet, moved to Hawaii, and in June 1940, he was promoted to vice admiral (temporary rank), and was appointed commander of Carrier Division 2 and commander of the Aircraft Battle Force.